wp-plugins/wd-twitter-feed/readme.txt

 1. Clean & simple plugin options page
 1. Very simple to setup

-Follow us on [Twitter](http://www.twitter.com/askupasoftware) and on [Facebook](http://www.facebook.com/askupasoftware)to get the latest updates and version releases.

-Visit the official [Twitter Feed](http://products.askupasoftware.com/twitter-feed/) page for live examples, code snippets and more information.

 == Installation ==

 1. Download the plugin zip package and extract it.
-1. Put the folder named “askupa-twitter-feed" under /wp-content/plugins/ directory
+1. Put the folder named ???askupa-twitter-feed" under /wp-content/plugins/ directory
 1. Goto the plugins page in your Wordpress admin panel and click "Activate"
 1. Goto Plugins -> Twitter Feed and enter your oAuth credentials (you would need to create a new application at https://dev.twitter.com/apps)
 1. You can implements tweets into your posts and pages using shortcodes or you can go to your widget area (Appearance -> widgets) and add *Twitter Feed* to your widget panel